-Manufacturing Plant The top floor of the building at
++ + + Manufacturing Plant

-209 East Sixth is devoted to the manufacturing part of the business, and great barrels and other containers are filled with the ingredients, which, went put together acmarket.
-All labels carry the Spanish equivalent to the English term, since the firm has a large Mexican trade.
+The top floor of the building at 209 East Sixth is devoted to the manufacturing part of the business, and great barrels and other containers are filled with the ingredients, which, went put together according to formula, result in everything from chloroform to household ammonia.
+Alorg the shelves the prepared articles are arranged in alphabetical form, so that any order may be filled within a few minutes.